-So, together with the precise model that allows us to express the essence of spiritual experience (see article Criteria of physical, mental and spiritual health), today we also have highly precise technical model that we can use as means of achieving mystical experience.
-Such experience cannot be achieved through mental or intellectual activity.
-We cannot comprehend the experience which surpasses mind as dimension, with an effort of our mind.
-Using the power of our mind we can only prepare the terrain for such experience, and the preparation is done in the following way.
+So, together with the precise model that allows us to express the essence of spiritual experience (see my article Criteria of physical, mental and spiritual health), today we also have a highly precise methodology that we can use as a means of achieving enlightenment.
+We cannot reach such a state through mental or intellectual activity and therefore can't comprehend something which surpasses mind as a dimension with an effort of our mind.
+Using the power of mind we can only prepare the terrain for such experience, and the preparation is done in the following way.

-Second phase consists of the intention to experience the object directly, without process.
+The second phase consists of the intention to experience an object directly, without any process.
 There is not much that can be said about this phase, because there is no way of wording how to have an intention to experience the object directly.
-The only thing that can be said about intention is that it is different from the wish, because intention is an active state, and wish is passive.
-We can wish for something from here to eternity.
-Intention, on the other hand, is not wishing.
-Intention actively moves our energy towards the outcome, and inner state that has to accompany intention is the feeling that we have already achieved our goal.
-To have an intention means to do something without stalling, in other words – enter the state of mind where it is already done.
-That is way an agile and capable person says to their boss: “No problem, boss, consider it done”.
-That shows what does it mean to have an intention to experience the object directly.
+The only thing we can say about intention is that it is different from a wish, because the intention is an active state, and wish is passive.
+We can long for something all our lives and never achieve it.
+The intention, on the other hand, is not a desire; intention actively moves our energy towards the outcome, and the inner state that has to accompany this is a sense of a goal already achieved.
+To have an intention means to do something without stalling, to enter a state of mind where the task is already done.
+In the same way, an agile and capable employee will say to her boss: “No problem, consider it done.”
+This shows what it means to have an intention to experience an object directly.

-Therefore, it is obvious that the essence of meditation on object lies in emotional identification with the object, intention to experience the object directly and the state of inner openness.
-For example, if somebody wants to find out who or what Jesus was and what state of mind he represented, then it is not enough to read about Jesus, think about him or pray.
+So, the essence of the Intensive meditation is in the emotional identification with an object, in the intention to experience the object directly, in the state of inner openness and in honest verbal and non-verbal communication on the mental content that comes out as a consequence of meditation.
+For example, if somebody wants to find out who or what Jesus is and what state of mind he represents, then it is not enough to read about Jesus, think about him or pray.
 It is better to have personal, immediate or direct experience of Jesus.
-Direct experience is the prerequisite condition for true knowledge.
-To experience Jesus directly we must visualize Jesus in our mind.
+Direct experience is, as I have already mentioned, a precondition for real knowledge.
+Therefore to experience Jesus directly we must visualize him in our mind.
 Then we have to identify with him, enter the state of visual oneness with our vision of Jesus.
-After that we have to open up and feel Jesus completely.
-In that state we need to have the intention to experience Jesus directly, without any process.
-If our intention is pure and strong, and our mind clear from prejudice and opened for new experience, we will, in one timeless moment and not even knowing how, experience Jesus directly.
-What will that experience look like depends on the person experiencing it.
-That is the reason why direct experience cannot be discussed.
-It simply has to be experienced.
+After that, we have to open up and feel Jesus completely.
+In that state, we need to have the intention to experience Jesus directly, without any process.
+If our intention is pure and strong, and our mind is clear from prejudice and opened for a new experience, we will, in one timeless moment and not even knowing how, experience Jesus directly.
+What would that experience look like depends on the person having it.
+This is the reason why a direct experience cannot be discussed - it simply has to be experienced.